sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords:

 Effect: You lob a ball of kerosene to a square within range.
 Creatures within 1 meter of the square become splattered in oil until it gets washed off.
-If a creature covered in oil is ignited or gains the *burning* condition, it instead gains the *ablaze* condition.
+If a creature covered in oil takes heat damage or gains the *burning* condition, it gains the *ablaze* condition.

 ### Lightning Charged Potato Gu
 *Rank 2 Attack*